BROCKHAUS-AG/blog-post-angular-component-router/README.md

 ## Router Lifecycle Hooks
 [Router Lifecycle Hooks](https://docs.angularjs.org/guide/component-router#router-lifecycle-hooks) are a new concept of the ngComponentRouter which give you fine grained access to when and if components can be activated, deactivated and reused.
 This is achieved by implementing several of the following methods `$routerCanReuse`, `$routerOnActivate`, `$routerOnReuse`, `routerCanDeactivate` and `$routerOnDeactivate` in the component's controller.
 The last hook (`$routerCanActivate`) must be implemented in the component definition so that the controller may not be instantiated.

+We want our component to reuse the controller (and the view) as long as the application's `name` doesn't change.
+This will prevent the view and its iFrame to be recreated on every `location` change.

 TODO: Create plunkr?
 ```
 portalModule.component('app', {